nhagen2019/Teach_OOP_py/Lesson 4 - OOP Implementation/oopimplementation.md

 # OOP Implementation Using Python

-## TASK 1: Refer the Internet for turtle module of Python.
-Study about Class implementation from given repository resources and write a python script for making an animation of multiple squares deviating at an angle to form a circle.
+## TASK 1: Refer to the Internet for turtle module of Python.
+Study about Class implementation from given repository resources and write a Python script for making an animation of multiple squares deviating at an angle to form a circle.

 ## Assistance: